Who can help you reach an agreement?

 Family justice counsellors are government employees who work at Family Justice Centres, which are located across the province (sometimes in the local courthouse).
 To contact a family justice counsellor, call Service BC at:

 - 604-660-2421 (Greater Vancouver),

 Ask to transfer to a family justice counsellor near you.
 You don't need to pay for the call.

-For more information, visit the Family Justice section of the Ministry of Justice website.
+For more information, visit the Family Justice section of the Attorney General website.